Somatic Savvy

 When we align with the paradigm of a multiplicity model of mind (aka parts work), we are also invited into an exploration of who is the leader in this internal system?
 What do we anchor to so that we have a deep inner-stability amongst the constant change and living mosaic of all our parts?

-This question, “who’s in charge in here?” has become an anthem I continue coming back to, often with a chuckle.
 There is the multitude of parts, perspectives, states, and aspects of one’s experience, and then there is the relational stance one has with what is here.
-“Who’s in charge in here” is a reminder to pause, to get curious, to notice your current moment experience or what you are aware of, and to step back to assess and practice, “how am I am being with this?”.
+“Who’s leading?” is a reminder to pause, to get curious, to notice your current moment experience or what you are aware of, and to step back to assess and practice, “how am I am being with this?”.
 Who has the wheel right now?
 Who has the microphone?
 Who’s on the soap box?
 And rather than pushing a part down, engaging with “power over” to take control, suppressing, avoiding or distracting, what happens when you remember to expand beyond what’s here so you can turn towards it with sentiments of welcoming and allowing.

 This reminds me of one of Alan Watts quotes that stopped in my tracks a couple of decades ago, when I was just starting my inner work.
 He said something along the lines of how the problem is not worry or worrying, it’s that we worry about our worrying, and then we worry that we are worrying about our worrying.
 This is the relational dance.
 Pause to notice how you are being with your experience, and recognize that our true power resides in our recognition that change and healing happens in relationship.